angelacummings/angelacummings.github.io/_poems/Near Misses.md

 - ~
 - Greedy brown birds gorge on unripe Rainiers
-- while I light a cigarette, make a toast to the fans
+- while I light a cigarette, toast the fans

-- of the purple smoke tree, and joke “We are *smoking!”*
+- of the smoke tree, and say “We are *smoking!”*

-- But no one hears.
-No one is here.
+- But no one hears; is here.

 - Maybe all great gardens are born from such near misses.